gkindel/okjs/readme.md

 * .`assert`(a, msg)

     Basic assert.
-Not strictly compared.
-Passes if `a` evaluates to true. if defined.
-Otherwise does a strict (===) compare.
+Passes if `a` evaluates to true.

     * `a` object to evaluate as a boolean
     * `msg` : Associated test message